 Tel: 0333 050 7654

-CLIC Sargent specialists work in hospitals around the UK offering practical support and advice to children and young people with cancer, and their families.
+Young Lives Vs Cancer staff work in hospitals around the UK offering practical support and advice to children and young people with cancer, and their families.
 Their website provides avenues of support and a wide range of resources for children, young people, families and professionals, developed in line with the Information Standard quality assurance framework.
-CLIC Sargent also offer one-off grants to 16 – 24 year olds who have been diagnosed with cancer, to help with the unexpected costs that a cancer diagnosis brings.
+Young Lives Vs Cancer also offer one-off grants to families of children under 16 years old and 16 – 24 year olds who have been diagnosed with cancer, to help with the unexpected costs that a cancer diagnosis brings.

 Tel: 0300 330 0803